Blue Shape Top

 Sports present unique and playful learning opportunities.
 They teach us about ourselves, our limits and goals, and how to interact with others in the face of collaboration and competition.
 But how do we separate the positive social and emotional benefits of engaging in sports from the social and emotional pressures they’re paired with?
 How do we support our children so that, regardless of everything else, they feel proud of their accomplishments and have the confidence to win or lose with grace and without threat to their concept of self?

-Here are 5 tips for supporting children’s mental health in relation to sports.
+Here are 4 tips for supporting children’s mental health in relation to sports.

+As parents, our own emotions and reactions are often tied to our children.
+We want them to feel happy, and we fill with pride over their accomplishments.
+We can also feel angry or indignant when they’ve been hurt or when we think they’ve been treated unfairly.
+Regardless of the situation, our children pick up on how we react and respond when our emotions are elevated.
+When feelings intensify, practice your own self-regulation strategies for your child to see.
 Winning and losing are inevitable in sports.
 Kids will have good days where they play well and get along with teammates, and not so good days where they don’t play so well and experience social conflicts.
-Modeling acceptance of all sorts of scenarios helps children to develop perspective, and separates their concept of self from any individual performance or moment on the field.
+Modeling acceptance of all sorts of scenarios helps children to develop perspective and separates their concept of self from any individual performance or moment on the field.

-3. Create space for emotional expression
+2. Create space for emotional expression

-4. Value the effort
+3. Value the effort

 Sports teach us some really powerful lessons.
-They teach us how to focus and work hard to achieve our goals ,which in turn builds self-esteem and confidence.
+They teach us how to focus and work hard to achieve our goals, which in turn builds self-esteem and confidence.
 They present us with physical and emotional challenges, which help build strength and perseverance.
 Focusing on the effort, rather than the outcome, can help children recognize that their value is not only derived from whether they win or lose.

-5. Support social awareness and problem-solving
+4. Support social awareness and problem-solving

 Heart Heart Full